 Though half a world away, the mountainous areas of Asia share a similar climate and landscape with Northeast Ohio.
 Forests, hilly backdrops and variable temperatures define the region.
 The Zoo is already home to several species native to such terrain: visitor’s favorite red panda and snow leopard, and the Amur leopard.
-All three species will call Asian Highlands’ home in Summer 2018.
-The Zoo will also introduce a new species, takin, to Cleveland.
+All three species now call Asian Highlands’ home along with takin, a new species to Cleveland.

 About the habitat

-Asian Highlands is currently being built along the outer pathway of Wilderness Trek, a hilly area that already highlights forest-dwelling species such as bears, wolves and tigers.
-It will be adjacent to Rosebrough Tiger Passage, which features similar habitat design to plans for Asian Highlands.
+Asian Highlands opened in June 2018 along the outer pathway of Wilderness Trek, a hilly area that already highlights forest-dwelling species such as bears, wolves and tigers.
+It is adjacent to Rosebrough Tiger Passage, which features similar habitat design to Asian Highlands.

-Asian Highlands will maximize vertical space and climbing opportunities to showcase the species’ agility and preference for being up high.
+Asian Highlands truly maximizes vertical space and climbing opportunities that showcase the species’ agility and preference for being up high.
 Red panda spend most of their lives in trees.
 Snow leopards traverse landscape edges.
 Amur leopards are often seen resting in places with high vantage points.

-Overhead tunnels will connect four large outdoor yards for the two leopard species, allowing maximum choice for the animals and an intriguing view for guests.
-The cats will have four times the size of their current space, and the yards will be fully meshed, allowing outdoor access around the clock.
+Dramatic overhead tunnels run over "moon gates" at the visitor entrance to the habitat.
+These tunnels connect four large outdoor yards for the two leopard species, allowing maximum choice for the animals and an intriguing view for guests.
+The cats have four times the size of their current space, and the yards are fully meshed, allowing outdoor access around the clock.

-Climbing poles and tree “nests” that mimic natural resting places will be included for red panda.
-Rocky outcrops will provide high vantage points for the red pandas and cats.
+Climbing poles and tree “nests” that mimic natural resting places are included for red panda.
+Climbing platforms at various heights and pitches give the cats a chance to climb and leap more than ever before.

 All of the species are cold-hardy, meaning they can remain outdoors throughout Ohio winters.
 In the warmer months, the habitat’s cooling caves and slabs will bring relief during the hottest summer temperatures.